chris-cmsoft/in-laymans-terms/content/articles/api.md

   name: Chris
 ---

-An API (Application Programming Interface) is a components which allows us (humans or even other programs) to communicate computer programs.
+An API (Application Programming Interface) is a component which allows us (humans or even other programs) to communicate with computer programs.

 It's how we *Interface* with programs, and programs would be pretty useless if we could not communicate them.